Portland Vase: 1778 to present

 Between 1778 and 1780, Sir William Hamilton, British ambassador in Naples, bought the vase from James Byres, a Scottish art dealer, who had acquired it after it was sold by Cornelia Barberini-Colonna, Princess of Palestrina.
 She had inherited the vase from the Barberini family.
 Hamilton brought it to England on his next leave, after the death of his first wife, Catherine.
-In 1784, with the assistance of his niece, Mary, he arranged a private sale of the vase to Margaret Cavendish-Harley, widow of William Bentinck, 2nd Duke of Portland, and dowager Duchess of Portland.
+In 1784, with the assistance of his niece, Mary, he arranged a private sale of the vase to Margaret Cavendish-Harley, Dowager Duchess of Portland.
 It was sold at auction in 1786 and passed into the possession of the duchess's son, William Cavendish-Bentinck, 3rd Duke of Portland.

-The 3rd Duke lent the original vase to Josiah Wedgwood and then to the British Museum for safe-keeping, by which point it was known as the "Portland Vase".
-It was deposited there permanently by the fourth Duke in 1810, after a friend of his broke its base.
-It has remained in the British Museum ever since 1810, apart from 1929 to 1932, when the 6th Duke put it up for sale at Christie's (where it failed to reach its reserve).
-It was finally purchased by the museum from the 7th Duke in 1945 with the aid of a bequest from James Rose Vallentin.
+The 3rd duke lent the original vase to Josiah Wedgwood and then to the British Museum for safe-keeping, by which point it was known as the "Portland Vase".
+It was deposited there permanently by the fourth duke in 1810, after a friend of his broke its base.
+It has remained in the British Museum ever since 1810, apart from 1929 to 1932, when the 6th duke put it up for sale at Christie's (where it failed to reach its reserve).
+It was finally purchased by the museum from the 7th duke in 1945 with the aid of a bequest from James Rose Vallentin.

 Copies

-The 3rd Duke lent the vase to Josiah Wedgwood, who had already had it described to him by the sculptor John Flaxman as "the finest production of Art that has been brought to England and seems to be the very apex of perfection to which you are endeavoring".
-Wedgwood devoted four years of painstaking trials at duplicating the vase – not in glass but in black and white jasperware.
+Wedgwood had already had it described to him by the sculptor John Flaxman as "the finest production of Art that has been brought to England and seems to be the very apex of perfection to which you are endeavoring" and devoted four years of painstaking trials at duplicating the vase – not in glass but in black and white jasperware.
 He had problems with his copies ranging from cracking and blistering (clearly visible on the example at the Victoria and Albert Museum) to the sprigged reliefs 'lifting' during the firing, and in 1786 he feared that he could never apply the Jasper relief thinly enough to match the glass original's subtlety and delicacy.
 He finally managed to perfect it in 1790, with the issue of the "first-edition" of copies (with some of this edition, including the V&A one, copying the cameo's delicacy by a combination of undercutting and shading the reliefs in grey), and it marks his last major achievement.